Also known as: Meningococcal septicemia, Meningococcal blood poisoning or Meningococcal bacteremia

 Preventive antibiotics for family members and contacts are often recommended.
 Speak with your health care provider about this option.

-A vaccine that covers some -- but not all -- strains of meningococcus is recommended for children.
+A vaccine that covers some -- but not all -- strains of meningococcus is recommended for children age 11 or 12.
+A booster is given at age 16.
 Unvaccinated college students who live in dormitories should also consider receiving this vaccine.
-In this scenario, it should be given a few weeks before they first move into the dormitory.
-You should discuss the appropriate use of this vaccine with your health care provider.
+It should be given a few weeks before they first move into the dorm.
+Talk to your doctor about the appropriate use of this vaccine.

-Apicella MA.
-Meningococcal infections.
-In: Goldman L, Ausiello D, eds.
+Stephens DS.
+Neisseria meningitidis infections.
+In: Goldman L, Schafer AI, eds.
 Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 321.
+24th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 306.

 - Review date: